satansdeer/satansdeer.github.com/_posts/2017-11-11-dont-mock-what-you-dont-own.markdown

 ## It's Also Harmful

 Most obvious danger is getting false positives (or negatives, depends on perspective).
 In other words your test will pass where the actual thing won't work.
 Either because you've mocked it in a wrong way or the library you were mocking changed slightly after an upgrade.

+Also by mocking an external lib you are binding yourself to a specific implementation and it will be much harder to change the library in the future.

 Another downside is that you might end up with a lot of excessive code that doesn't bring any value.
 It can also make it harder to understand what is going on in your code.